1999 (Super Deluxe Edition) – Prince

-Where the real jewels lie, though, is in CDs 3 and 4, which give us outtakes from the album that at some times rival what was put on the original album.
+Where the real jewels lie, though, is in CDs 3 and 4 of the 1999 Super Deluxe Edition, which give us outtakes from the album that at some times rival what was put on the original album.
 Let’s face it: For a double album, 1999 has a lot of filler: “Automatic,” “All the Critics Love U in New York” and “Free” all went on too long.
-There are several great demos here that could have replaced something on this disc – especially “How Come U Don’t Call Me Anymore.”
-While this version is jazzier and more playful than the one released on the B-Sides compilation, it loses the plaintive, lonesome sound of the original.
+There are several great demos here that could have replaced something on this disc — especially “How Come U Don’t Call Me Anymore.”
+While this version is jazzier and more playful than the one released on the B-Sides compilation, it loses the lonesome, bar-at-1am sound of the original.

 The same can be said for “Irresistible Bitch,” the B-side to “Let’s Pretend We’re Married.”
 The demo on this re-release is funkier but seemed destined for a Time track, as Prince falls into his imitation of Morris Day.
 Wendy and Lisa’s chorus is gone, which makes it sound more like a Prince song than a Prince & the Revolution song (to be fair, the Revolution was not a recognized band at the time).